 No matter the size of the project network, there is a better than 50 percent chance of encountering problems.
 Even experienced networking professionals spend considerable time on the plan and implementation.

 A well-planned network provides a roadmap for successful network system installation.
 A proper plan saves headaches during the network project planning and implementation.
 Be prepared for problems, such as user error, workforce problems, incompatibility problems, failed installation, and delays of materials delivery during the project’s duration.

 Having tools that enhance efficiency significantly increase the chances of success.
-Many project managers use project management tools to help manage budget cost and resources better and help track project progress.
+Many project managers use project management tools to help manage budget costs and resources better and help track project progress.
 The network diagram is such a tool.

 It gives a visual workflow representation that allows users to track the project’s progress at any time.
 All activities need to be identified and estimated.
 Leaving a task out of the network diagram may cause a cascading effect on the project’s cost, resource allocation, commitments, and projected schedule.

 Another consideration is the loss of productivity when the old system is replaced with the new one.
 The implementation plan includes recommendations for network design implementation.